jundalisay/spblist/content/en/research/hitler/mein/volume-2/chapter-10.md

 is forced also to take their last rights away from them, lest the general discontent may one day flame up into open rebellion.

-We, National Socialists, would reverse this formula and would adopt the following
-axiom: A strong national REICH which recognizes and protects to the largest possible measure the rights of its citizens both within and outside its frontiers can allow freedom to reign at home without trembling for the safety of the State.
+We, National Socialists, would reverse this formula and would adopt the following axiom: A strong national REICH which recognizes and protects to the largest possible measure the rights of its citizens both within and outside its frontiers can allow freedom to reign at home without trembling for the safety of the State.

 On the other hand, a strong national Government can intervene to a considerable degree in the liberties of the individual subject as well as in the liberties of the constituent states without thereby weakening the ideal of the REICH; and it can do this while recognizing its responsibility for the ideal of the REICH, because in these particular acts and measures the individual citizen recognizes a means of promoting the prestige of the nation as a whole.

 Of course, every State in the world has to face the question of unification in its internal organization.
 And Germany is no exception in this matter.
 Nowadays it is absurd to speak of 'statal sovereignty' for the constituent states of the REICH, because that has already become impossible on account of the ridiculously small size of so many of these states.

 In the sphere of commerce as well as that of administration the importance of the individual states has been steadily decreasing.
 Modern means of communication and mechanical progress have been increasingly restricting distance and space.

 What was once a State is to-day only a province and the territory covered by a modern State had once the importance of a continent.
 The purely technical difficulty of administering a State like Germany is not greater than that of governing a province like Brandenburg a hundred years ago.
 And to-day it is easier to cover the distance from Munich to Berlin than it was to cover the distance from Munich to Starnberg a hundred years ago.

 In view of the modern means of transport, the whole territory of the REICH to-day is smaller than that of certain German federal states at the time of the Napoleonic wars.
 To close one's eyes to the consequences of these facts means to live in the past.
 There always were, there are and always will be, men who do this.
 They may retard but they cannot stop the revolutions of history.

 We, National Socialists, must not allow the consequences of that truth to pass by us unnoticed.
 In these matters also we must not permit ourselves to be misled by the phrases of our so-called national bourgeois parties.
 I say 'phrases', because these same parodies do not seriously believe that it is possible for them to carry out their proposals, and because they themselves are the chief culprits and also the accomplices responsible for the present state of affairs.

 Especially in Bavaria, the demands for a halt in the process of centralization can be no more than a party move behind which there is no serious idea.
 If these parties ever had to pass from the realm of phrase-making into that of practical deeds they would present a sorry spectacle.
-Every so-called 'Robbery of Sovereign Rights' from Bavaria by the REICH has met with no practical resistance, except for some fatuous barking by way of protest.
-Indeed, when anyone seriously opposed the madness that was shown in carrying out this system of centralization he was told by those same parties that he understood nothing of the nature and needs of the State to-day.
+Every so-called 'Robbery of

+Sovereign Rights' from Bavaria by the REICH has met with no practical resistance, except for some fatuous barking by way of protest.

+When anyone seriously opposed the madness that was shown in carrying out this system of centralization he was told by those same parties that he understood nothing of the nature and needs of the State to-day.
 They slandered him and pronounced him anathema and persecuted him until he was either shut up in prison or illegally deprived of the right of public speech.

 In the light of these facts our followers should become all the more convinced of the profound hypocrisy which characterizes these so-called federalist circles.
 To a certain extent they use the federalist doctrine just as they use the name of religion, merely as a means of promoting their own base party interests.

 A certain unification, especially in the field of transport, appears logical.
 But we, National Socialists, feel it our duty to oppose with all our might such a development in the modern State, especially when the measures proposed are solely for the purpose of screening a disastrous foreign policy and making it possible.

-And just because the present REICH has threatened to take over the railways, the posts, the finances, etc., not from the high standpoint of a national policy, but in order to have in its hands the means and pledges for an unlimited policy of fulfilment--for that reason we, National Socialists, must take every step that seems suitable to obstruct and, if possible, definitely to prevent such a policy.
+Just because the present REICH has threatened to take over the railways, the posts, the finances, etc., not  from the high standpoint of a national policy, but in order to have in its hands the means and pledges for an unlimited policy of fulfilment--for that reason we, National Socialists, must take every step that seems suitable to obstruct and, if possible, definitely to prevent such a policy.
 We must fight against the present system of amalgamating institutions that are vitally important for the existence of our people, because this system is being adopted solely to facilitate the payment of milliards and the transference of pledges to the stranger, under the post-War provisions which our politicians have accepted.

 For these reasons also the National Socialist Movement has to take up a stand against such tendencies.

 Moreover, we must oppose such centralization because in domestic affairs it helps to reinforce a system of government which in all its manifestations has brought the greatest misfortunes on the German nation.
 The present Jewish-Democratic REICH, which has become a veritable curse for the German people, is seeking to negative the force of the criticism offered by all the federal states which have not yet become imbued with the spirit of the age, and is trying to carry out this policy by crushing them to the point of annihilation.

 In face of this we National Socialists must try to ground the opposition of the individual states on such a basis that it will be able to operate with a good promise of success.
-We must do this by transforming the struggle against centralization into something that will be an expression of the higher interests of the German nation as such.
+We must do this by transforming the struggle against centralization into something that will be an expression of the higher interests of the
+German nation as such.

 Therefore, while the Bavarian Populist Party, acting from its own narrow and particularist standpoint, fights to maintain the 'special rights' of the Bavarian State, we ought to stand on quite a different ground in fighting for the same rights.
 Our grounds ought to be those of the higher national interests in opposition to the November Democracy.

 A still further reason for opposing a centralizing process of that kind arises from the certain conviction that in great part this so-called nationalization does not make for unification at all and still less for simplification.
 In many cases it is adopted simply as a means of removing from the sovereign control of the individual states certain institutions which they wish to place in the hands of the revolutionary parties.

 In German History favouritism has never been of so base a character as in the democratic republic.
 A great portion of this centralization to-day is the work of parties which once promised that they would open the way for the promotion of talent, meaning thereby that they would fill those posts and offices entirely with their own partisans.

 Since the foundation of the Republic the Jews especially have been obtaining positions in the economic institutions taken over by the REICH and also positions in the national administration, so that the one and the other have become preserves of Jewry.

 For tactical reasons, this last consideration obliges us to watch with the greatest attention every further attempt at centralization and fight it at each step.
 But in doing this our standpoint must always be that of a lofty national policy and never a pettifogging particularism.

 This last observation is necessary, lest an opinion might arise among our own followers that we do not accredit to the REICH the right of incorporating in itself a sovereignty